 Losing just 5% of your body mass can improve stress and inflammation in the knees, hips, and lower back pain.
 As weight loss reduces pressure on joints, the stress and pain of osteoarthritis can resolve significantly.

 According to the US National Library of Medicine, “Obesity was found to be a major risk factor for the development of type-2 diabetes, asthma, hypertension, stroke, coronary artery disease, cancer and cancer-related mortality, liver, and gallbladder diseases, sleep apnea, osteoarthritis, and gynecological complications.”

 Bariatric surgery is proven to reverse many obesity-related comorbidities through quick and long-term weight loss.
+This life-changing procedure helps patients reset, restart and refocus.
 Click here to find out if you qualify for bariatric surgery!